Around the Bend

-(a phone rings persistently and we hear Thomas waking up and cursing our loud, mumbles to himself, calls Bhaskaran and then answers the phone.
-But once he learns who is on the other side, he is quite warm and happy.)]
+(a phone rings persistently and we hear Thomas waking up and cursing out loud, mumbling to himself, calling Bhaskaran and then answering the phone.
+But once he learns who is on the other side, he is quite warm and happy.)

-Thomas (younger voice) (over the phone): Good Morning Queen Mary.
+Thomas (younger voice) (over the phone): Good Morning, Queen Mary.
 I just woke up.
 Could sleep only very late.
-I had set the alarm at five O’ clock, planning to go for a walk.
+I had set the alarm at five o’ clock, planning to go for a walk.
 Didn’t even hear it.
 Bhaskaran!
 He is fast asleep in the other room.
 The taxi driver is also with him.
 No, no. There was only one taxi available at the railway station and that chap knew this place, fortunately.
 Not that much.
-But well above forty kilometres.
+But well above forty kilometers.
 It is quite steep with hairpin curves and all that.
 Say thanks to Brigit if she calls.
 Well, he couldn’t go back after dropping us here.
-In fact he went and came back.
+In fact, he went and came back.
 The car’s headlight failed or something he said.
-So, we had to let him stay back her for the night.
+So, we had to let him stay back here for the night.
 He wouldn’t have made it past the third curve with no headlight. ..Yes, yes.
 I put the bags in my room only and bolted my door properly.
 You are right, can’t trust such guys.
 Bhaskaran?
-He is real tough, though he looks quite lean and weak.
+He is really tough, though he looks quite lean and weak.
 No one rubs him the wrong way.
 Yeah, you don’t know him really.
-He picks up fight with almost any stranger and never trusts anyone.
-OK OK, he is just the opposite of me.
+He picks up fights with almost any stranger and never trusts anyone.
+OK, OK, he is just the opposite of me.
 Why else do you think I take him everywhere I go.

 (Knocks on the door and Bhaskaran calls him)